Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

 **Familiar Client Side Libraries** - Snowpark brings deeply integrated, DataFrame-style programming and OSS compatible APIs to the languages data practitioners like to use.
 It also includes a set of  Snowpark ML APIs for more efficient ML modeling (public preview) and ML Operations (private preview).

 **Flexible Runtime Constructs** - Snowpark provides flexible runtime constructs that allow users to bring in and run custom logic.
-Developers can seamlessly build data pipelines, ML models, and lightweight data applications with User-Defined Functions and Stored Procedures.
+Developers can seamlessly build data pipelines, ML models, and data applications with User-Defined Functions and Stored Procedures.

 Learn more about [Snowpark](http://www.snowflake.com/snowpark).